camjackson/souvlaki/packages/souvlaki/README.md

 **Parameters**:

-- `wrapperFn`: `([...args1], ..., [...argsN]) => React.ComponentType`
+- `wrapperFn`: `([...args1], ..., [...argsN]) => ReactComponent`
   - A function that receives multiple arrays of arguments, each one being populated (or not) with the values passed to a corresponding helper.
 It returns a React component that wraps its children.

 **Returns**:

 `Helper[]: [(...args1) => void, ..., (...argsN) => void]`

 - An array of helper functions that you can call to apply the given wrapper.
-You can use any number of them at once, and the wrapper will be applied once only, with all of the arguments that were provided to all of the helpers.
+You can use any number of them, and the wrapper will be applied once only, with all of the arguments that were provided to all of the helpers.

 **Example**: